zhangbaozhe/icg_ros/README.md

 This is a ROS wrapper of the implementation of a pose tracking library ICG developed by DLR.
 The original repo can be found [here](https://github.com/DLR-RM/3DObjectTracking/tree/master/ICG).

-If you are interested in this work and want to use it in your project, please site it with
+If you are interested in this work and want to use it in your project, please cite it with
 ```text
 @InProceedings{Stoiber_2022_CVPR,
     author    = {Stoiber, Manuel and Sundermeyer, Martin and Triebel, Rudolph},